ik-learning/automate-code-review/README.md

 - [PR Higene](https://www.npmjs.com/package/danger-plugin-pr-hygiene)

-## TODO
+## TODO && Supported Features

+- [X] Message 'apply after merge'
+- [X] Ensure files has new line
+- [X] Multiple GCI
-- [X] Hey, unfortunately only one GSI can be operated on at a time, otherwise AWS will complain.
+  * [X] Hey, unfortunately only one GSI can be operated on at a time, otherwise AWS will complain.
 - [X] RDS version validation
 - [X] Please use the appropriate MR template, and populate with details and a jira ticket
-- [X] Template should be used
 - [X] Changelog is missing
 - Please can you update the topic details section, and also put the topics in alphabetical order.
 - Jira link is missing